Frequently Asked Questions

 You can also delete those marks after they are pasted into the student copywork area.

-Further, on esv.org (and other sites as well) when a verse is highlighted, a menu automatically pops up with options to copy the highlighed portion to you clipboard.
+Further, on esv.org (and other sites as well) when a verse is highlighted, a menu automatically pops up with options to copy the highlighted portion to you clipboard.
 We do not recommend this method.

 Instead, Right-click your text, and click 'copy' the old fashioned way.